Silvia Vilches Ph.D.

 Research Interests

-• Gender, family, culture and lone parenting
+• Family adversity, culture and lone parenting

-• Capabilities approaches to family poverty
+• Community capacity development approaches to family poverty

 • Access to services for rural families with young children